cdmuir/website/content/post/2020-04-05-biol470-april06-10-schedule.md

   - Blount *et al*.
 2008.
 [Historical Contingency and the Evolution of a Key Innovation in an Experimental Population of *Escherichia coli*](https://doi.org/10.1073/pnas.0803151105). *Proceedings of the National Academy of Sciences USA* 105 (23):7899–906.
   - Blount *et al*.
 2012.
 [Genomic Analysis of a Key Innovation in an Experimental *Escherichia coli* Population](https://www.nature.com/articles/nature11514). *Nature* 489:513–8.

-* Reading on Phylogenetic Comparative Methods (I will post later this week)

 ## Schedule

 Note that on Wednesday, class will meet synchronously on Google Meet [meet.google.com/qip-dcci-fjy](https://meet.google.com/qip-dcci-fjy).
 Class will be recorded and posted online if you are unable to attend.
 Remaining instruction will be asynchronous, meaning you can work at your own pace and desired time.